XRTK/com.xrtk.core/XRTK-Core/Packages/com.xrtk.core/Tests/Testplans/Import_XRTK.Oculus_Without_XRTK.SDK.md

 - The project compiles without errors
 - The project compiles without XRTK specific warnings
 - A menu item `Mixed Reality Toolkit` is now available at the top menu bar

-### 3. Install XRTK.SDK Package Assets

-#### Instructions

-- Select `Mixed Reality Toolkit/Packages/Install XRTK.SDK Package Assets....` in the menu bar
-- Wait for the import process to complete

-#### Expected Result

-- A folder `XRTK.Generated/SDK` was created in the project's `Assets` folder
-- The project compiles without errors
-- The project compiles without XRTK specific warnings

-### 4. Configure XRTK in scene

-#### Instructions

-- Select `Mixed Reality Toolkit/Configure...` in the menu bar

-#### Expected Result

-- A GameObject `MixedRealityToolkit` was added to the scene
-- A GameObject `MixedRealityPlayspace` was added to the scene
-- Selecting the `MixedRealityToolkit` game object shows the toolkit is using the `MixedRealityToolkitRootProfile`